ChloeMorgana/Dissertation-Project/Docs/timelog.md

 * 28/11/2022 [7 hours] Finished CLS binary classification and started entity tag classification, added comments to colab notebook
 * 29/11/2022 [3 hours] Started writing progress report and meeting with supervisor

+## Week 11

+* 05/12/2022 [3 hours] Figuring out how to get the labels for entity tag binary classification
+* 07/12/2022 [7 hours] Looking at dissertation template and establishing entity tag labels